Multitask Pointer Network for Multi-Representational Parsing: Experiments

 \subsection{Data}

 To test our approach, we focus on parallel data, where both constituent and dependency representations are available.
-In particular, we conduct experiments on well-known continuous datasets: the English Penn Treebank (PTB) \cite{marcus93} and its Stanford Dependencies \cite{de-marneffe-manning-2008-stanford} conversion (using the Stanford parser v3.3.0)\footnote{\url{https://nlp.stanford.edu/software/lex-parser.shtml}} with standard splits; and the Chinese Penn Treebank 5.1 \cite{Xue2005} and its converted dependency variant \cite{zhang-clark-2008-tale} with gold POS tags and two different splits: ZCTB \cite{zhang-clark-2008-tale}, for dependency parsing, and LCTB \cite{liu-zhang-2017-shift}, commonly used for constituent parsing.
-In addition, we test our approach on two widely-used discontinuous German treebanks and their available non-projective dependency representations: NEGRA \cite{Skut1997} with standard splits \cite{dubey2003} and TIGER \cite{brants02} with the split provided in the SPMRL14 shared task \cite{seddah-etal-2013-overview,SPMRL}.
+In particular, we conduct experiments on well-known continuous datasets: the English Penn Treebank (PTB) \citep{marcus93} and its Stanford Dependencies \citep{de-marneffe-manning-2008-stanford} conversion (using the Stanford parser v3.3.0) \footnote{\url{https://nlp.stanford.edu/software/lex-parser.shtml}} with standard splits; and the Chinese Penn Treebank 5.1 \citep{Xue2005} and its converted dependency variant \citep{zhang-clark-2008-tale} with gold POS tags and two different splits: ZCTB \citep{zhang-clark-2008-tale}, for dependency parsing, and LCTB \citep{liu-zhang-2017-shift}, commonly used for constituent parsing.
+In addition, we undertake further experiments on two broadly-used discontinuous German treebanks and their available non-projective dependency representations: NEGRA \citep{Skut1997} with standard splits \citep{dubey2003} and TIGER \citep{brants02} with the split provided in the SPMRL14 shared task \citep{seddah-etal-2013-overview,SPMRL}.
 For both datasets, we report results with and without gold POS tags.

-For the constituent-to-dependency encoding, we apply the head-rule sets by \cite{Rehbein2009} to identify head words in German constituent structures and \cite{collins99thesis} and \cite{zhang-clark-2008-tale} for English and Chinese, respectively.
+For the constituent-to-dependency encoding, we identify head words on German constituents by applying the head-rule set defined by \citet{Rehbein2009} and, on English and Chinese structures, by using those developed by \citet{collins99thesis} and \citet{zhang-clark-2008-tale}, respectively.
 The resulting augmented dependencies match regular variants by around 70\% in all languages, except for Chinese where the unlabelled augmented and regular dependency trees are exactly the same.

-Following standard practice, we discard punctuation for evaluating on both Penn Treebanks, using the EVALB script to report constituent accuracy.
-Furthermore, while we use discodop\footnote{\url{https://github.com/andreasvc/disco-dop}} \cite{Cranenburgh2016} and ignore punctuation and root symbols for evaluating on discontinuous constituent treebanks, all tokens are considered when reporting dependency performance on German datasets.
+Following standard practice, we discard punctuation for evaluating on both Penn treebanks, using the EVALB script to report constituent accuracy.
+Furthermore, while all tokens are considered when reporting dependency performance on German datasets, we employ discodop \footnote{\url{https://github.com/andreasvc/disco-dop}} \citep{Cranenburgh2016} and ignore punctuation and root symbols for evaluating on discontinuous constituent treebanks.